 - Ottolenghi's Turkey Zucchini Meatballs with Lemony Yogurt Sauce

-Here’s the recipe for Ottolenghi’s Sweet and Spicy Sautéed Brussels Sprouts.
-If you try this recipe I hope you’ll come back to leave a star rating and comment.
-I’d love to know what you think!Print
+Here's Ottolenghi's Sweet and Spicy Sautéed Brussels Sprouts recipe.
+If you try this recipe I hope you'll come back to leave a star rating and comment.
+I'd love to know what you think!Print

 Ottolenghi's Sweet and Spicy Sautéed Brussel Sprouts

 Sliced, pan sautéed Brussels sprouts with irresistible sweet and spicy maple chili sauce.

 - Prep Time: 25 mins

 - Method: Sauté